HMO204 - Principles and Practice of Optometry 1

 All of HBS107, HBS108, HMO101, HMO102, HMO201, MAA103, SLE111 and

-3 x 2 hour clinical skills seminars; and up to 5 hours of supporting classes, seminars, and practicals per week for 10 weeks of trimester.
-1 x 8 hour Transition to Clinical Practice workshop and up to 2 x 22 hours of clinical placements across the trimester
+3 x 2 hour clinical skills practicals; and up to 5 hours of supporting classes, seminars, and practicals per week for 10 weeks of trimester.
+1 x 8 hour Transition to Clinical Practice workshop and up to 40 hours of clinical placements across the trimester

 In this unit students will gain skills in simple history-taking and patient examination.
 They will also be introduced to other competencies defined by the Optometry Council of Australia and New Zealand (OCANZ) including diagnosis, patient management and recording of clinical data.
 They will explore legal and ethical issues drawn from the problem-based learning cases presented in HMO203 and gain knowledge and skills in professional practice associated with the cases.
 Finally they will consider the public and population health implications in identifying and managing the conditions presented in the cases.
-Symposia will introduce students to current topics in public health, practice management and optometric business.
+Transition to clinical practice will introduce students to clinical teaching concepts in preparation for ophthalmic care delivery.

-Assessment task 1: 6 x clinical performance assessments, while on clinical placement, during trimester 45% in total with equal apportionment, with passing each a hurdle requirement
+Assessment task 1: 5 x objective structured practical examination stations (OSPREs) across trimester 45% in total with equal weighting, with passing each a hurdle requirement

 Assessment task 2: Clinical knowledge examination (1.5 hours) 45%